Blankets (comics): Editions

-Editions are available in English, Catalan, French, Spanish, German, Danish, Dutch, Italian, Czech, Polish, Hungarian, Slovenian, Estonian, Greek, Serbian, Norwegian and Portuguese.
+Editions are available in English, French, Spanish, German, Danish, Dutch, Italian, Czech, Polish, Hungarian, Slovenian, Estonian, Greek, Serbian, Norwegian, Catalan, Hebrew and Portuguese.
 Additionally, the English, Serbian and Dutch versions were available in a limited-edition hardcover volume and Polish was available with special cover jacket for those who pre-ordered the book.
 There is also an accompanying soundtrack, recorded by the Portland, Oregon-based band Tracker.
 The French, Spanish, and Italian editions all have different cover art.
 The first Italian edition has a red spine, while subsequent editions have a blue one.